 Test and Debug an Implementation of ISmoothStreamingCache

 Testing and debugging an implementation of ISmoothStreamingCache requires monitoring both the data transferred from the IIS server that delivers media data and monitoring data storage on the client computer.
 You can use the Visual Studio debugger to get information about data transfer and storage.
-For more information about the debugger and related tools, see Test and Debug Applications (IIS Smooth Streaming), Process Explorer utility on the TechNet Web site, and the Fiddler Web Debugging Proxy Web site.
+For more information about the debugger and related tools, see Test and Debug Applications, Process Explorer, and Fiddler Web Debugging Proxy.

 An implementation of ISmoothStreamingCache gets data from an IIS server and stores it on the client computer using isolated storage (an instance of System.IO.IsolatedStorage.IsolatedStorage).
 To find out if a cache implementation is working, you have to be able to monitor data responses from the IIS server.
 When the SmoothStreamingMediaElement requests a manifest or media stream, the client application first checks the cache.
 If the cache has the data, the SmoothStreamingMediaElement uses cached data and does not download it from the IIS server.